OpenXiangShan/PenglaiJiezi/README.md

 Performance optimization and microarchitectural exploration including:
 - **Front-end**: Implemented Enhanced SC Predictor,  Loop Predictor, and RAS Predictor based on speculative chain-list stack  and commit stack,  and Icache performance-related optimization.
-- **Backend**: Analyze and optimize the configuration of out-of-order components such as LSQ and ROB.
+- **Back-end**: Analyze and optimize the configuration of out-of-order components such as LSQ and ROB.
 Implemented a mixed RMAP and HBMAP solution to enhance the rename table recovery solution.
 Merge the move eliminate feature in XS-gem5, and fix a bug which a long-term occupation of physical registers that not be released.
 - **Memory System**: Implimented the Bingo and SPP Prefetcher, which are in mixed Cache Level and prefetch to Current or Low Level Cache.

 Key performance component alignments include:
-- **Front end**: Align Decoupled BPU, fetch bundle-based uBTB, BTB, TAGE, ITAGE, and FTQ components, align 4-stage instruction fetch pipeline stages and instruction prefetch performance.
+- **Front-end**: Align Decoupled BPU, fetch bundle-based uBTB, BTB, TAGE, ITAGE, and FTQ components, align 4-stage instruction fetch pipeline stages and instruction prefetch performance.
-- **Backend**: Align the function, quantity, and delay of execution units such as Branch Unit and ALU, and align the width of instruction issue and commit;
+- **Back-end**: Align the function, quantity, and delay of execution units such as Branch Unit and ALU, and align the width of instruction issue and commit;
-- **Memory access**: Align the behavior and specifications of the Memory Voilation Predictor Storeset, and align some of the cache configuration parameters and performance  statistics.
+- **Memory system**: Align the behavior and specifications of the Memory Voilation Predictor Storeset, and align some of the cache configuration parameters and performance  statistics.

-  The front-end part is contributed by **yuweiyan (严余伟)** and **henglong (龙衡)**, the back-end part is contributed by **denniskhu (胡凯)** and **zhuoli (李卓)**, and the storage part is contributed by **qianlnzhang (张乾龙)** and **deweichchen (陈德炜)**.
+  The front-end is contributed by **yuweiyan (严余伟)** and **henglong (龙衡)**, the back-end is contributed by **denniskhu (胡凯)** and **zhuoli (李卓)**, and the memory system is contributed by **qianlnzhang (张乾龙)** and **deweichchen (陈德炜)**.